Lavesh-Saluja/KoinxAssignment/README.md

 ### 2. Get User Balance and Ether Price

+**Note**: We might get -ve balance for some addresses because according to this assignment we have considered only Normal Transactions

 **Endpoint:** `/getBalance`
 **Description:** Fetches the user's current balance and the latest price of Ethereum.